bio.rodeo

 Boston University

-A paired heavy/light antibody language model that fine-tunes ESM-2 and ESM-C with CDR-preferential masking, yielding zero-shot embeddings for binding-affinity prediction.
+Paired heavy/light antibody language model fine-tuning ESM-2 and ESM-C with CDR-preferential masking for zero-shot binding affinity embeddings.

 Released: October 2025